Hedreon/Addons/README.md

-# Faithful Addons
+# Addons

-All of my Faithful addons.
+All of my various addons.

 To learn more information about one of my addons, change the repository's branch.